Using the web app widget

 InspectIHover over any element to see its dimensions and styles — font, spacing, border radius, and more.
 No developer tools needed.

-Press F to toggle fullscreen, which hides the floating button and shows the comments sidebar for a focused review view.
+Press F to toggle fullscreen, which hides the floating button for a clean, distraction-free view of your site.
 Press Escape at any time to close dialogs and step back out of the current mode.

 Press M to open or close the comments sidebar, which shows all feedback left on the current page.